Lateral ankle ligament injuries

 How will I feel after my surgery?

-You will be given painkillers to help with any discomfort after your operation.
+After surgery, you will be given painkillers to help with any discomfort.
 Everyone reacts to the anaesthetic differently.
 Feeling sick is common and we do our best to avoid this.

 What happens after surgery?